Bira/octopus-carnival/_drafts/saurians.md

 The most commonly found variety of Saurian is a dark brownish green in color, and conforms exactly to the general description above.
 They are cold-blooded, and thus tend to keep to Gransys' warmer southern reaches.
-The stats below are for an _average_ Saurian.
-Stronger and more skilled specimens are certainly possible!

 In the original game, there was a sizable group of them living in a flooded seaside cave underneath Cassardis, complete with a large amount of eggs.